Hamster45105/pyshortener/DOCS.md

 The requested statistics in JSON (dict) if `format_reponse` is False OR CSV (str) if `format_response` is True.
 If `include_title` is True, the title will be included as the first row in the CSV.

+> [!IMPORTANT]
+> It is not possible to know if a link has been set up to log stats.
+> As such, if the link you are requesting stats for has not been set up to log stats there will be no error, just blank data.

 ## Exceptions

 - `LongUrlError`: Raised when there is a problem with the long URL provided.